Farnam123/new123/README.md

 XAU/USD Trading Strategy
 This project implements a trading strategy for XAU/USD (Gold) to generate buy and sell signals using advanced technical indicators and machine learning models.
 The strategy is designed for use with the Ott Market exchange, leveraging a 1:200 leverage and a 1% risk per trade.
-The signals are displayed through a web interface powered by Streamlit, deployed on Render.
+The signals are displayed through a web interface powered by Streamlit, deployable on Render or alternatives like Railway/Koyeb.
 Features

 Indicators: RSI, MACD, ADX, Stochastic, Volume Profile, VWAP, Ichimoku Cloud, Fibonacci, and more.